machinateur/php-sse/README.md

 Make sure to read about [when](#when-to-use-this-package) and [why](#why-use-this-package) to use this package, to make sure it fits your use-case.

+To check out the demo, execute `php -S 127.0.0.1:8001 -t ./demo` in the terminal and open a new tab `http://127.0.0.1:8001/message_stream.html`.
+Make sure to check out the network tab of the browser developer tools.

 Below are additional explanations of common use-case scenarios.

 ### Recommended headers